 The old wooden house is now draped in white asphalt shingles.
 MAD kept low cost in mind and retained the building’s skeleton.
 Many of the things were recycled with the goal of creating a homey environment for the kids.
 The school has huge windows that overlook the beautiful paddy fields in the area.
 Various geometric shapes were used in order to attract children’s eyes.

-Okazaki is a mountainous area and MAD has taken advantage of it by putting square openings and portholes.
+Okazaki is a mountainous area and MAD has taken advantage of it by putting square openings and portholes in the building.
 It also has playful features such as a slide that emerges from a window on the second floor, dropping children directly into the outdoor play area.
 You can feel the natural light inside the school with the help of the whiteboards and pale floorboards.
 It is also known for its signature pitched roof which adds to the area’s playfulness.

 Clover International School in Japan is one of MAD’s most playful architectural designs, inspired by children’s imagination and point of view.
 The school provides two levels of classroom space and a small amphitheater-like space.
 Although it has been completely renovated, MAD preserved the wooden structure of the old house.